Basic Corn Fritters

 In a clean bowl, whisk egg whites until stiff but not dry.
 Fold into corn mixture.
 Heat 2 tablespoons vegetable oil in a large cast-iron or nonstick skillet over medium-high heat.

 Drop spoonfuls of batter into the oil, spaced a few inches apart.
 Cook until golden on the bottom, 1 to 2 minutes.
-Using a spatula, turn fritter over, and cook until golden on the other side.
-Repeat the process with the rest of the batter, using the remaining oil for pan.
+Using a spatula, turn fritter over, and cook until golden on the other side, 1 to 2 minutes more.
+Repeat the process with the remaining batter, using the remaining oil for pan.
 Serve immediately.